Pointer Basics

 x 的值: 42

-The hexadecimal number starting with 0x is the memory address of x.
-The address may differ each time you run the program, but one thing is certain: every variable has a unique address, and & is the operator to get it.
-If we declare a few more variables and print their addresses, we will notice that the addresses of adjacent int variables differ by 4—exactly the size of an int—because the stack grows toward lower addresses.
+x 的地址: 0x7ffd4a3b2c5cHexadecimal numbers starting with 0x represent the address of x in memory.
+The address may vary between runs, but one thing is certain: every variable has a unique address, and & is the operator used to obtain it.
+If we declare several variables and print their addresses, we will notice that the addresses of adjacent int variables differ by four—which is exactly the size of an int—because the stack grows towards lower memory addresses.

 Since an address is just a number, we can naturally store it in a variable.
 This is a pointer—a variable that stores a memory address: